pompeucosta/WasChatted/README.md

 # WasChatted
 WasChatted is a program developed within the scope of a university project.
-It uses a Markhov model for data compression with the goal of determining of a text was rewritten by ChatGPT.
+It uses a Markhov model for data compression with the goal of determining if a text was rewritten by ChatGPT.
 The idea is to build a program that, for a certain target text given to it, *t*, it indicates one of two possibilities: (1) the text was not rewritten by ChatGPT; (2) the text was rewritten by ChatGPT.

 For more information, read the [presentation file](https://github.com/pompeucosta/WasChatted/blob/main/presentation.pdf).